Stake ETH

 Staking in Ethereum requires infrastructure, Ether, and carefully following some steps to become a validator and start earning Ether.

-While ethereum.org provides a step by step guide on how to become a validator, the Bloq platform makes it simpler by providing the infrastructure needed and an API to allow the users easily create validators and start staking.
+While ethereum.org provides a step by step guide on how to become a validatorarrow-up-right, the Bloq platform makes it simpler by providing the infrastructure needed and an API to allow the users easily create validators and start staking.

 Requirements